Biyaygiri

 The Biyaygiri, also known as Bandjin, were an Aboriginal Australian people of northern Queensland.

 Language

 The language of the Biyaygiri was Biyay, a dialect of Warrgamay.
-The last speaker of the language was Nora Boyd, who enabled Robert Dixon to supplement what little was known of the dialect before dying at age 95.
+The last speaker of the language was Nora Boyd, who enabled Robert Dixon to supplement what little was known of the dialect before she died at age 95.

 Country

 The Biyaygiri were the Indigenous people of Hinchinbrook Island, with a continental foothold on the area around Lucinda Point.
 Norman Tindale estimated their lands as encompassing about 2000 mi2.

 Social organisation

 Some uncertainty exists as to whether the Biyay speakers on Hinchinbrook and the Lucinda Point were the same tribe.
 The latter called themselves Biaigin, and may have been tribally distinct.
 Those on Hinchinbrook had a four-class marriage system: